AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 One big Thunderbolt patch.
 I honestly have no idea what it does.

-Currently controller appear in system, and display connection over Thunderbolt/DisplayPort works for both ports.
+Currently, controller appear in system, and display connection over Thunderbolt/DisplayPort works for both ports.
 As I have no other Thunderbolt devices, this is all I can test.
 Feel free to PR corrections.

 ## SSDT-YOGA